How much does a restaurant PoS system cost

 Check out some of the leading POS providers for restaurants in the UK and their approximate pricing:

-• Square: Square offers a flexible POS system that can be customised to suit the needs of restaurants.
+- Square: Square offers a flexible POS system that can be customised to suit the needs of restaurants.
 Their pricing includes a basic 1.75% fee per transaction for card payments, with online payments incurring a higher fee.
-There is no monthly fee for the basic package, but additional features and services costs £69 per month per terminal.
+There is no monthly fee for the basic package, and hardware pricing starts at £19 pm + VAT.

-• Epos Now: Epos Now offers a cloud-based POS system for restaurants, which includes features such as table management, inventory management, and reporting.
-The current offer is £74 per month subscription though this will vary with the length of subscription and size of business.
+- Epos Now: Epos Now offers a cloud-based POS system for restaurants, which includes features such as table management, inventory management, and reporting.
+Pricing starts at £29 per month (billed annually) or £538.80 (one-time fee) Complete system: Pricing starts at £899 for the Starter Bundle (one-time fee).

 How does pricing of Access EPoS work